 - The work – the technical details (including CLI if applicable) used to implement the solution.

-- Technical Docs and Cheat Sheets – My documentation, including study notes, how-to document and cert guides.
+- Notes & Cheat Sheets – My documentation, including study notes, how-to document and cert guides.

-- GNS3 Simulations – Preconfigured GNS3 topologies for download.
+- GNS3 – Preconfigured GNS3 topologies for download.

-- Scripts (coming soon) -Still under development at the moment.
+- Scripts (coming soon) – Still under development at the moment.
 In future it will link to GitHub based scripts, usually python, to aid in areas like network automation.
-A BGP Peering script call peerpal will be uploaded soon.
+A BGP Peering script call peerpal will be available soon.

 My name is Steve Crutchley and I’m a Network Engineer living and working in central London.
 Originally from New Zealand, I currently work on the core Networks team for a Managed Service Provider.